-You are completely responsible for the choice, configuration and execution of your virtualization software, therefore please hold from asking help on it in our channels and lists: refer to the software's official documentation and support.
+You are completely responsible for the choice, configuration and execution of your virtualization software, therefore please refrain from asking for help on it in our channels and lists: refer to the software's official documentation and support.

 Assuming you decide to go for VirtualBox, you can get the proper package for your distribution at the official download page.
-The installation of VirtualBox is not in the purpose of this documentation, if you are not familiar with it please refer to the official documentation.
+The installation of VirtualBox is outside the scope of this documentation, if you are not familiar with it please refer to the official documentation.